 Or maybe making homemade snacks for your toddler just isn’t your jam.
 I get you!
 It can all get to be too much.

-I love making and serving healthy food to my kids, but even I pack store bought snacks for my kids on a daily basis.
+I love making and serving healthy food to my kids, but even I pack store-bought snacks for my kids on a daily basis.

-Wait, maybe I need to put that last sentence in bold – Even I (a baby and kid food blogger) pack store bought snacks for my kids on a daily basis.
+Wait, maybe I need to put that last sentence in bold – Even I (a baby and kid food blogger) pack store-bought snacks for my kids on a daily basis.

 Okay, that feels better.
 I wanted to make sure you got that last message that there should be no mom guilt around this topic because we all do it.

 For the most part, I pack each of my girls a small bento filled with a variety of snack foods (you can see some examples of these at the bottom of the post) for their snack.
 They eat these snack bentos either at school, preschool, on a play date or at home.
-These bentos are sometimes packed with fresh fruit or veggies, a homemade treat or store bought snacks.
+These bentos are sometimes packed with fresh fruit or veggies, a homemade treat or store-bought snacks.
 But most likely, it’s a little bit of all of those things.

 But before you pull out a box of goldfish, please pretty please never pull out a box of those, here are 14 super healthy snacks that are packaged and ready to roll with whatever life has in store for you and your toddler.

 I got all of these snacks at Trader Joes because it is my go-to store for healthy snacks (and cheap wine;).
 But most of these snacks can be found at any major grocery store or online.